egovernments/egov-web-app/web/rainmaker/README.md

 ### Steps for development
-+ Step 1 - lerna bootstrap will link dependencies in the repo together
++ Step 1 - go command will transpile all the dependent modules from /dev-packages to /packages and link them to the respective packages in the repo.
+It will also take care of installing all the required npm packages inside each module including citizen and employee.

 ```
-$ lerna bootstrap
+$ npm run go

 ```